- Regenerative Agriculture

 There has never been a more important time for innovation in agriculture as it is the key to addressing the challenges facing the global food system.

 At Bayer, we’re committed to delivering better solutions for all farmers, to help them, consumers and our planet thrive.

-Today, we offer thousands of seed varieties to farmers across the world in dozens of the world’s most important crops, and we are continually introducing innovation that makes growers more confident in their seed decisions – and satisfied by their results.
+Today, we offer thousands of seed varieties to farmers around the globe in dozens of the world’s most important crops.
+And we are continually introducing innovation that makes growers more confident in their seed decisions – and satisfied by their results.

 Innovations in plant breeding help enable more choice for consumers while addressing the challenges farmers face in the field every day.
 That’s why we invest more in plant breeding research and development annually than we do any other agricultural research and development platform.

 These innovations have opened the door to new opportunities for agriculture.
-Plant breeders today routinely advance solutions that help farmers combat environmental challenges, such as pests, disease or drought.
-Plants that are bred to be better adapted to certain climates or more resistant to changing environmental conditions, can have better chances of survival in the field, which leads to more productive harvests.
+Plant scientists today routinely advance solutions that help farmers combat environmental challenges, such as pests, disease, or drought.
+Plants bred to be better adapted to certain climates or more resistant to changing environmental conditions can have better chances of survival in the field, which leads to more productive harvests.

 But plant breeding is not just about addressing environmental challenges.
-Plants can be bred to improve quality and to meet consumer preferences, which leads to a reduction in food loss and waste.
+Plants can be bred to improve quality and to meet consumer preferences leading to a reduction in food loss and waste.

-The plant breeding advances within every seed we sell help farmers continue to improve upon what they’ve done for thousands of years, even in the face of significant challenges like a changing climate, limited natural resources, and reduced arable land, as well as increased consumer demands like size, color, storability, and taste.
+Plant breeding advances are within every seed we sell.
+This helps farmers continue to improve upon what they’ve done for thousands of years, even in the face of significant challenges like a changing climate, limited natural resources, reduced arable land, and increased consumer demands like size, color, storability, and taste.